Good Customer Service implies addressing your clients’ requirements in an ideal, productive, and wonderful way.

 - Be a problem solver

 Try to solve the problem as it first appears to your customer.
 Arrange a way for the customer to resolve it on a day which will work for them.
 Always meet the customer at their most convenient time.
 Deliver what they ordered on the first day it is due.
-Follow-up with positive personalised emails or texts about the product.
+Follow-up with positive personalized emails or texts about the product.
 Don’t keep customers waiting – always respond to emails or phone calls within a reasonable time.
-Learn to recognise potential customer problems If you can identify these problems early you can eliminate them before they become more serious and potentially costly.
-Partner with another company Some organisations can provide specialised advice or have staff who can help solve customer problems.
+Learn to recognize potential customer problems If you can identify these problems early you can eliminate them before they become more serious and potentially costly.
+Partner with another company Some organizations can provide specialized advice or have staff who can help solve customer problems.